How ransomware gets in, how to keep it out, and what to do in the first hour.

 Your Best Defences

-- Backups — maintain offline or immutable backups that ransomware cannot reach.
-Test them regularly.
+- Backups: keep offline or immutable backups that ransomware cannot reach, and test that they restore.

-- Don’t open unexpected attachments — the #1 delivery method
+- Don’t open unexpected attachments: the most common delivery method

-- Disable macros — Office macros enabled by default are a major vector
+- Disable macros: Office macros left on by default are a major vector

-- Report suspicious activity early — if you see files being renamed or unusual network activity, report it immediately.
-Early detection can stop the spread.
+- Report suspicious activity early: if files start renaming themselves or the network looks unusual, call it in.
+Early detection stops the spread.

 ✓ Key Point